ncatlab/nlab-content/pages/15574.md

 ##Lawvere's Path to _Aufhebung_

->In early 1985, while I was studying the foundations of homotopy theory, it ocurred to me that the explicit use of a certain simple categorical structure might serve as a link between mathematics and philosophy. ([Lawvere 1996](#Lawvere96), p.167)
+>In early 1985, while I was studying the foundations of homotopy theory, it occurred to me that the explicit use of a certain simple categorical structure might serve as a link between mathematics and philosophy. ([Lawvere 1996](#Lawvere96), p.167)

 ##Related Concepts